patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

     - `Next` > `Create policy`
 - Get a csv credential file by clicking on the created user > `Security credentials` > `Create access key` > choose `Local Code` for our purpose > name an unique access key > `Download .csv file`

 After getting the credentials file, mount it to your `credentials` folder.
-Now, we can use it in **terraform** to create S3 bucket and Redshift.
+Now, we can use it in **terraform** to create S3 bucket and Redshift resources.

 **Terraform for AWS**

-In this part is quite complex due to **"static credentials"** aspect, since we don't need to hard-coded or type in the key in the terraform file.
+In this part is quite complex due to **"static credentials"** aspect, since we don't need to hard-coded or type in the key derectly to the terraform file.
 So in general, we will use **"terraform.tfvars"** to pass the hard-coded credentials to terraform file and add `terraform.tfvars` to `.gitignore`.

 The concept is simple: we create resources in `main.tf` where some part of it use `var.` to refer to the variable in `variables.tf` file.
-In `variables.tf` file, we specify the variable name, type, and default value, if the default value is not specified, we have to pass the value after `terraform apply` as inputs **OR** pass it automatically by creating `terraform.tfvars` file and type in the variable name and value.
+In `variables.tf` file, we specify the variable name, type, and default value, if the default value is not specified, we have to pass the value interactively after `terraform apply` as inputs **OR** pass it automatically by creating `terraform.tfvars` file and type in the variable name and value.
 This is where we will copy credentials from csv to put it in **(and again don't forget to add both files to `.gitignore`)**.

-All you need to do is creating `terraform.tfvars` in your `terraform` folder, and type in the following:
+All you need to do is creating `terraform.tfvars` (must be this name) in your `terraform` folder, and type in the following:
 ```hcl
 # aws credentials
 aws_access_key = "your-access-key"